I have had fun building several small homes and would love to share some of the things I've learned with readers.

 Next, attach the battery leads and solar panel lead wires, which are also available for sale with many 100 watt solar panels.
 Because energy at 12 to 14 volts is easily lost over long lengths of wire, you will want to keep the lead wires as short as possible, yet long enough for you to re-position your panels to keep them in constant sunlight and to reach your battery.

-The battery leads themselves, which run from the charge controller to your battery, may be around 4' or less.
+The battery leads themselves, which run from the charge controller to your battery, might be around 4' or less.
 Make sure that you connect the red lead to the charge controller's positive output terminal and the black to the controller's negative terminal.
 I used a 14-gauge stranded lamp cord in this setup, but a larger wire of 8 to 10 gauge would be preferable.

 You may want to install some quick-disconnect "alligator clips" like those seen in the photo above.
 This allows you to easily connect your emergency solar battery charger to any 12-volt battery.

 Step 3.
 Set the Charge Controller and Connect Your Solar Battery Charger

 You will want to familiarize yourself with your solar charge controller.
 Most solar charge controllers are able to be customized to individual needs and battery types.
 Read your solar charger's manual and adjust the settings for the type of battery that you will be charging.
 My own charger is set to begin charging when the voltage in my battery falls below 12.5 volts.